 - a.
-Provide for the integrated development of the Ferngrove & Riveroaks residential area; - Provide for subdivision of land in a manner which recognises and protects biodiversity values of the land; and - Provide useable and well landscaped public and private open spaces to enhance aesthetics and residential amenity.
+Provide for the integrated development of the Ferngrove & Riveroaks residential area; - b.
+Provide for subdivision of land in a manner which recognises and protects biodiversity values of the land; and - c.
+Provide useable and well landscaped public and private open spaces to enhance aesthetics and residential amenity.

 - i.
-Open space areas are to be embellished with playground equipment and landscaping in suitable locations; - ii.
-Open space areas are to contain infrastructure as specified in Appendix F. - iii.
-Land within an environmental zone is to be embellished in order to establish a conservation area on the land; and - iv.
+Open space areas are to be embellished with playground equipment and landscaping in suitable locations: - ii.
+Land within an environmental zone is to be embellished in order to establish a conservation area on the land; and - iii.
 Mangroves lost during the development of the site are to be replaced on a two to one basis adjacent to the northern boundary of the Ballina Wastewater Treatment Plant or other location acceptable to Council.